dwayne/elm2nix/README.md

 In the folder containing your Elm application's `elm.json` you use:

-- `elm2nix lock` to generate a lock file called `elm.lock` by default
+- `elm2nix lock` to generate an `elm.lock` lock file
-- `elm2nix registry generate` to generate `registry.dat`
+- `elm2nix registry generate` to generate a `registry.dat` file

-These generated files are used by a builder called `buildElmApplication` to build various derivations of your Elm application.
+These generated files are then used by a Nix builder, called `buildElmApplication`, to build various derivations of your Elm application.

 ### Details